 Travel Gear for Health, Sleep, and Toiletries

-A hanging toiletries bag makes packing up my toiletries so much easier.
+A Hanging Travel Toiletries Bag makes packing up my toiletries so much easier.
 Rather than having my jewelry, makeup, makeup remover, deodorant, toothbrush, lotion, etc. scattered in different pockets in my bag, I can keep them all in one place, even when we’re not moving around.
 There are multiple pockets that help keep things organized and easy to find.
 Check it out here.

-Sasha swears by these earplugs.
+Sasha swears by these Macks Pillow Soft Earplugs.
 A friend introduced us to them when Sasha forgot to bring his earplugs to a concert.
 He was hooked immediately.
 Not only are they great for protecting your hearing at concerts, but they’re perfect for sleeping in noisy places like hostel dorms or big cities.

 What’s more, they’re the earplugs used by Olympic swimmers to protect them from getting swimmer’s ear.
 This is ideal for the light sleeper, avid swimmer, or live music goer.
 Check the price!

 Everyone loves memory foam.
 It’s far more comfortable than inflatable pillows and microbeads.
-This pillow will help make long travel days much more comfortable.
+This Memory Foam Travel Pillow will help make long travel days much more comfortable.
 Head over to Amazon to check it out.

-If you want to stay hydrated and save the planet at the same time, this is the water bottle for that very purpose.
-The 2-stage filtration system kills 99.9% of waterborne bacteria and protozoan.
+If you want to stay hydrated and save the planet at the same time, the LifeStraw Go Water Filter Bottle is the water bottle for that very purpose.
+The 2-stage filtration system kills 99.9% of waterborne bacteria and protozoans.
 It also has a carbon capsule that eliminates bad taste, odor, chlorine, and organic chemical matter.

 The Best Clothing Items to Take on a Trip

-This is the best rain jacket I have ever owned.
+This Marmot rain jacket is the best rain jacket I have ever owned.
 It is definitely waterproof and has kept me dry at music festivals and wandering around new cities on rainy days.
-See it here.

-Sasha doesn’t even carry a wallet any more thanks to his money belt.
+For carrying money, Sasha doesn’t even use a wallet any more thanks to his Eagle Creek Undercover Money Belt.
 It is perfectly hidden under his clothes and keeps his cash, cards, and phone safe from pick-pockets.
 I also use it when I don’t feel like carrying my KAVU bag.

 Sometimes having a bag is just inconvenient and this money belt is a great way for me to keep all my important things with me since most of my clothing doesn’t have pockets.
 See the options here.

-If the above money belt is too much of a “fanny pack” for you, then you’ll probably like this one better.
-It’s slim but has two pockets that can fit an iPhone 7, 7+, 6, 6+, SE, 5, Samsung Note, keys, cash, and cards.
+If the above money belt is too much of a “fanny pack” for you, then you’ll probably like this Running Belt Waist Pack better.
+It’s slim but has two pockets that can fit an iPhone, Samsung Note, keys, cash, and cards.

 It’s also great for running!
 It won’t bounce or chafe and it’s waterproof so you don’t have to worry about sweat ruining your phone.
 Read reviews here.